lawndoc/jaws/README.md

 Because Jaws instructions are entirely composed of invisible characters, a visible version of Jaws, called Fin, has been created.
 Fin allows you to write Jaws programs in a visible, human-debuggable fashion.
 Once you have written a Fin program, you can compile it to Jaws using the 'finc' compiler.
 The compiler source code and language specification for Fin can be found in the [finCompiler](finCompiler/) directory.

 ## Roadmap

-### LLVM Target

-***Jaws backend***

-Eventually, I'd like to get Jaws to the point where it can be used as an LLVM backend target with the intention of being able to compile C to Jaws.
-That would make Jaws development a breeze.

 ### Code Injection